Florida high school football player arrested after swinging helmet at another player on field - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-NEAR JACKSONVILLE, Fla.
-(WSVN) — A penalty play on the field ended with a player behind bars.
+FERNANDINA BEACH, Fla.
+(WSVN) — A penalty play on the football field ended with a player behind bars.

 Video circulating on social media shows an 18-year-old high school football player near Jacksonville ripping off another player’s helmet and then using it as a weapon.

-Footage captures the moment the 18 year old swings the helmet, hitting the 15-year-old in the head.
+Footage captures the moment the 18-year-old swings the helmet, hitting the 15-year-old victim in the head.

 A mother who was watching the game immediately ran toward the injured teen.

-Moments after, referees and coaches jumped in fast, but police say multiple fights broke out on and off the field.
+Moments after, referees and coaches jumped in fast, but investigatiors with the Gilchrist County Sheriff’s Office said multiple fights broke out on and off the field.

 “People have, you know, compared it to the NFL player incident.
 I don’t think it’s no comparison at all.
 It was a violent act,” said Bennett.

-Ultimately, officials arrested 18-year old Daniel Byers a few days after the incident.
+Deputies arrested Daniel Byers on Tuesday, a few days after the incident.
 He faces a battery charge.

 Copyright 2025 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.